The Average Chef Salary in The US Has Increased to an All-Time High

 Some Bright Spots

 While the enrollment slowdown has been unforgiving for some, other schools are thriving.
-Ronald Hayes, Assistant Director at the Culinary Institute of America, tells us that they are seeing higher enrollment numbers at all their three campuses.
+Ronald Hayes, Assistant Director at the Culinary Institute of America, one of America’s best culinary schools, tells us that they are seeing higher enrollment numbers at all their three campuses.

 “Students seek a wide variety of careers within the very broad “Culinary” world.
 The experience at CIA helps to shape students’ career goals, as college should.
 Many students arrive seeking to be chefs.
 Once exposed to the front-of-house and wines courses, some realize their passion is with direct guest interaction.”